Frequently Asked Questions

 What does on-demand translation of forum posts mean?

-• Registered users have the ability to request translations of content in the Meet section.
+• Registered users have the ability to request translations of content in the Understand section.

 How are members kept safe and their personal information kept private?